-What & why?
-Current Policy Proposed Policy 65 typical costs, the PHA will collect information from companies in the community that provide these services.
+65 What & why?
+Current Policy Proposed Policy typical costs, the PHA will collect information from companies in the community that provide these services.
 The PHA will reimburse the family for eligible out-of-pocket moving expenses up to the PHA's established moving allowance.
 12-III.E.
-COST OF TRANSFER PHA Policy The resident will bear all of the costs of transfer they PHA Policy The resident will hear all of the sects of transfer they Page 12-11 request.
-However, the PHA will bear the transfer costs when the transfer is done as a The resident will bear all of the costs of transfer they request.
-However, the PHA will bear the transfer costs to transfer a resident with a disability to Required Change? □ Yes ☒ No reasonable accommodation. an accessible unit as an accommodation for the resident's disability.
-This updated language clarifies that the PHA will pay transfer costs for residents with disabilities if the transfer is to an accessible unit. the resident 3 disability.
+COST OF TRANSFER PHA Policy The resident will bear all of the costs of transfer they PHA Policy The resident will bear all of the costs of transfer they Page 12-11 request.
+However, the PHA will bear the transfer costs when the transfer is done as a request.
+However, the PHA will bear the transfer costs to transfer a resident with a disability to Required Change? □ Yes ⊠ No reasonable accommodation. an accessible unit as an accommodation for the resident's disability.
+This updated language clarifies that the PHA will pay transfer costs for residents with disabilities if the transfer is to an accessible unit.
 12-IV.F.
-REEXAMINATION POLICIES FOR TRANSFERS PHA Policy The reexamination will be changed when a transfer PHA Policy The reexamination will not be changed when a Page 12-15 takes place, except for emergency transfers and temporary transfers related to Demolition, Disposition, Revitalizations, or Rehabilitation. transfer takes place, except for transfers related to Demolition, Disposition, Revitalizations, or Rehabilitation.
-Required Change? □ Yes ☒ No 2.5p.55.5.7, Northalizations, 51 Northalination This policy language change would mean that only long term transfers due to Demolition, Disposition, Revitalizations, or Rehabilitation would cause a reexamination to take place.
+REEXAMINATION POLICIES FOR TRANSFERS PHA Policy The reexamination will be changed when a transfer takes place, except for emergency transfers and PHA Policy The reexamination will not be changed when a transfer takes place, except for transfers related to Page 12-15 temporary transfers related to Demolition, Disposition, Revitalizations, or Rehabilitation.
+Demolition, Disposition, Revitalizations, or Rehabilitation.
+Required Change? \Box Yes \boxtimes No This policy language change would mean that only long term transfers due to Demolition, Disposition, Revitalizations, or Rehabilitation would cause a reexamination to take place.